Act out a scene you choose or the class calls out to you while up there.

 Write an interview or letter in which the character in a story asks the author a series of questions and reflects on how they feel about the way they were made.

-Woody Allen wrote a story in which the character can throw any book into a time machine and it takes you inside the book and the era.
-What would you do, say, think if you “traveled” into the story you are reading?
+What would you do, say, or think if you “traveled” into the story you are reading?

 Instead of traveling into the book, write a scene or story in which the character(s) travel out of the book into today.